100mslive/100ms-docs/common/faq.md

 ### What is the inspiration behind the name, 100ms?

-We got the name 100ms inspired by the "100ms latency ruule" concept from Gmail creator Paul Buchheit, who said that 100ms is the threshold "where interactions feel instantaneous"
+We got the name 100ms inspired by the "100ms latency rule" concept from Gmail creator Paul Buchheit, who said that 100ms is the threshold "where interactions feel instantaneous"

 ### Are your services supported in all countries?